jannishuebl/orchparty/README.md

 ### Commonblock

-Maybe we want to add something to all services in one application.
-Of cause this also adds the mix "logging.syslog" and environment variables to the redis and postgres service.
+Using the all-block for adding configs to all services in one application.
+Of course the mix "logging.syslog" and environment variables will also added to the redis and postgres service.

 ```ruby
 application 'app_perf-prod' do